 - Air conditioners and satellite dishes are not permitted.

-- Room entrance floor mats and furniture are not permitted in the hallway.
+- Room entrance floor mats furniture, and other personal belongings are not permitted in the hallway.

 - Cut trees or limbs are not permitted as decorations.